chiminey/chiminey/docs/installation.rst

 Configuration
 ------------

-Here, we will configure the Chiminey deployment by creating the superuser, initialising the database, and signing up a regular user.
+Here, we will configure the Chiminey deployment by creating a superuser, initialising the database, and signing up a regular user.

 1. For Mac OS X and Windows users, open `Docker Quickstart Terminal`.
 For linux-based OS users, login to your machine and open a terminal.